-- 1. Transparency matters.
-In many countries a corporation does not have to put its accounts on pubic record.
-That means that what an MNC does in that country is not a matter of public record.
-That matters.
-What MNCs do has enormous implication for the wellbeing of the world. СЬС overcomes this problem.
-It puts all MNC activity 'on the record'.
-Many investors appreciate this. - 2.
-Corporate social responsibility (CSR) matters.
+- Corporate social responsibility (CSR) matters.
 CSR is about the relationship between a company and its host community.
-But this does require that the host community knows the company is there.
+But this does require that the host community knows the companies there.
 CbC reporting provides that information. - Accountability matters.
 A company cannot be accountable unless it can be identified.
 This means that the names an MNC uses locally must be on public record.
 Too often they are not.
-CbC reporting names local subsidiaries. - 4.
+CbC reporting names local subsidiaries. - 3.
 Trade matters.
 60% of world trade is intra-group trade.
 In other words it takes place across national boundaries but between companies under common ownership or control.
 Existing MNC accounts completely eliminate all of this trade from public view.
 CbC shows it all.
-This is vital if trade relationships are to be understood, and made fair.
+This is vital if relationships are trade to be understood, and made fair. - People matter.
+MNC accounts include statements on the number of employees a company has and their aggregate remuneration.
+CbC would require this statement for every country in which an MNC operates.